 - "FIMS So What?
 Why LIS Research Matters, episode 1.6 “What do you first remember about reading?"
 15 January 2019.
 Podcast interview by Michael Ridley, with Catherine Ross, Lynne McKechnie, Paulette Rothbauer.

 Other Current Projects:

-This project is funded by FIMS and Social Sciences at Western and allowed us to hire undergraduate students to assist in contextualizing and describing the textual and audio records related to Smoke Signals, a long-running CHRW show by First Nations radio producers, broadcasters, and hosts Dan Smoke and Mary Lou Smoke.
+Initial funding for this project was provided by FIMS and Social Sciences at Western and allowed us to hire undergraduate and graduate students to assist in organizing, transcribing and describing the textual and audio records related to Smoke Signals, a long-running CHRW show by First Nations radio producers, broadcasters, and hosts Dan Smoke and Mary Lou Smoke.
 The research team has included: Dan Smoke, Mary Lou Smoke, Serena Mendizabal (Undergraduate Fellow 2019), Danica Pawlick-Potts (Graduate Research Assistant), Amy Hadley (MLIS student), Janice Forsyth, Marni Harrington, Heather Hill, and Paulette Rothbauer.

 Decolonizing LIS Curriculum